 \textbf{\ourmethod makes the best of both worlds (to some extent)} Our results demonstrate the superiority of \ourmethod.
-Compared to RFT, \ourmethod not only achieves higher avg@16, best@16, and a lower loss on demonstration, but also shows notable performance gains on problems previously intractable for RFT.
-Notably, our approach effectively aligns with the offline expert distribution, despite only fine-tuning on the top 20\% of high-entropy tokens.
-We posit that the observed gap in final loss between \ourmethod (0.45) and SFT (0.35) is likely attributable to variances in hyperparameter settings rather than fundamental methodological differences.
+Compared to RFT, \ourmethod not only achieves higher avg@16 and best@16, and lower loss on demonstration, but also shows notable performance gains on problems previously intractable for RFT.
+Notably, our approach effectively aligns with the offline expert distribution despite fine-tuning only on the top 20\% of high-entropy tokens.
+We posit that the observed gap in final loss between \ourmethod (0.45) and SFT (0.35) is likely attributable to hyperparameter settings rather than fundamental methodological differences.
 To investigate this, we conducted preliminary tests on hyperparameter sensitivity.
 For instance, training SFT with a lower learning rate of 1e-6 results in a final loss of approximately 0.42.
 Conversely, applying a higher learning rate of 5e-5 to RFT leads to training instability and eventual model collapse.
 These findings underscore that identifying optimal hyperparameters presents a significant challenge for unified training frameworks, which we designate as an avenue for future work.
-Furthermore, a performance gap persists between \ourmethod and SFT on the $\text{Train}_{\text{hard}}$ dataset, indicating that there is still space for improvement.
+Furthermore, a performance gap persists between \ourmethod and SFT on the $\text{Train}_{\text{hard}}$ dataset, suggesting room for improvement.